-Buyers need to get “pre-approved” for an actual loan for several reasons: (1) to know what purchase price they qualify for; (2) to make sure they are comfortable with the potential payment (while still accounting for the Tax Benefits – see below); and (3) to make sure their offers are taken seriously.
+Buyers need to get “pre-approved” for an actual loan for several reasons: (1) to know what purchase price they qualify for; (2) to make sure they are comfortable with the potential payment; and (3) to make sure their offers are taken seriously.
 Sellers will not entertain offers without a formal Pre-Approval Letter attached to it.
 Formal pre-approvals can also make offers more enticing by offering a “fast close.”
-We can close as fast as 17 days at JVM Lending, and sellers often prefer a “fast close,” or short escrow period, over a “slow close,” even if the slower close is associated with a higher price.
+We can close as fast as 14 days at JVM Lending, and sellers often prefer a “fast close,” or short escrow period, over a “slow close,” even if the slower close is associated with a higher price.

 How to Get Pre-Approved